loater69/loater69/README.md

 - 💬 Ask me about: If you want help, you probably shouldn't ask me, i'm dumb.
 - 📫 How to reach me: Twitter: @loater69
 - ⚡ Fun fact: I'm dumb and i don't know what i'm doing.
-- 💻 What I'm currently working on: Mustard-Os (currently only a private repo)
+- 💻 What I'm currently working on: Mustard-Os (currently a private repo)